Wales & Wicklow – Guided Walking Tour – 8 Days

 ‘A tour that combines two Celtic Nations to make one great hiking adventure!’

-We combined two of our most successful hiking destinations, the Wicklow Mountains and Snowdonia National Park in North Wales, into a spectacular 8-day walking experience of two cultures, two histories, and two landscapes.
-This is a great hiking trip to observe the differences as well as the similarities between these two ancient Celtic regions and all they have to offer.
+We combined two of our most successful hiking destinations, the Wicklow Mountains and Snowdonia National Park in North Wales, into a spectacular 8-day guided walking experience of two cultures, two histories, and two landscapes.
+This is a great opportunity to observe the differences as well as the similarities between these two ancient Celtic regions and all they have to offer.

 Our second half of the adventure takes place in the Wicklow Mountains.
-We will be staying just outside of the famous and majestic Glendalough, a seat of ancient culture and education.
+We will be staying just outside of the famous and majestic Glendalough, a seat of ancient culture and education and one of the most visited sites in Ireland.
 Wicklow holds a proud tradition of walking aided by the presence of the “Wicklow Way”, the oldest way-marked trail and the largest National Park in Ireland.
 The National Park protects some of Europe’s oldest peat bogs, heather-clad mountains, broad-leafed woodlands and native mammal species.
-After a few days walking here you will understand why the county has earned the title ‘The Garden of Ireland’.
+After a few days of walking here, you will understand why the county has earned the title ‘The Garden of Ireland’.

 Tour Pricing & Dates

 |Sunday, 1st August to Sunday 8th August 2021|